ethereum/kzg-ceremony-specs/contributorQualification.md

 ### Acceptance Criteria

-GitHub accounts will be accepted if they have a commit dated prior to 1 August, 2022 00:00 UTC.
+GitHub accounts will be accepted if they have a commit dated prior to 1 August 2022 00:00 UTC.

 ### Identifier
 The GitHub handle will be used as the identifier in the ceremony contribution record.